grant-humphries/dev-near-light-rail/README.md

 2. Run the batch file stored here: `bin/update_max_stops.bat` to create a shapefile that has all of the MAX stops that are currently in operation.
 A python script that will be run later in this process will merge the two stop datasets.

-## Create Updated Streets and Trails Shapefile from OSM Data
+## Create Updated Streets and Trails Shapefile from OpenStreetMap Data

 Run the batch file stored here `bin/osm2routable_shp.bat`.